Gun Case Tracker

 Lawrence v.
 State, 475 Md.
 384, 257 A.3d 588 (Md.
 2021) (Prohibition on wear, carry, transport of handguns - Mens Rea) - Maryland Court of Appeals rules that a violation of Md.
 Criminal Law § 4-203(a)(1)(i) is a strict liability crime

 In the Matter of William Rounds, No. 1533 (Md.
 App.
-2022) - The Maryland Court of Special Appeals applies Bruen to hold that Md.
+2022) - The Appellate Court of Maryland applies Bruen to hold that Md.
 Public Safety § 5-306(a)(6)(ii), the "good and substantial reason" requirement for issuance of a permit, is unconstitutional under the 2nd Amendment of the United States Constitution.